QE-Lab/dqcsim/doc/src/c-api/simulations.apisrc.md

 # Simulations

-The easiest way to start a simulation is to use the command line interface (TODO: link).
+The easiest way to start a simulation is to use the [command line interface](../cli/index.md).
 However, it is also possible to launch simulations programmatically through DQCsim's host interface.
 Besides letting you start simulations without needing to fork a new process, this interface also allows you to interact with the frontend through a message queue, send `ArbCmd`s to any plugin, and capture log messages.

 ## Contents